-Over its lifetime, The Africa Centre has hosted festivals, exhibitions, debates, film screenings, concerts, and pan-African classes etc. Other activities included evening courses on African languages and aspects of African life such as literature, art, music and dance.
-We also offered social activities with a club room, a bar and the Calabash Restaurant, a vibrant space for social exchange and African cuisine.
-From 2013, we started hosting the popular annual Summer Festival, one of the most anticipated cultural events on the summer calendar London.
+Over its lifetime, The Africa Centre has hosted festivals, exhibitions, debates, film screenings, concerts, and pan-African classes, etc. Other activities included evening courses on African languages and aspects of African life such as literature, art, music, and dance.
+We also offered social activities with a club room, a bar, and the Calabash Restaurant, a vibrant space for social exchange and African cuisine.
+From 2013, we started hosting the popular annual Summer Festival, one of the most anticipated cultural events on the summer calendar in London.
 The fifth and latest edition was held in 2018 and brought diverse communities together, drawing crowds of over 8000 people.

 A new vision

 Concerns about our future sustainability led to a difficult but necessary decision in 2013 to relocate.
 The sale of the leasehold on the Covent Garden property plus funding of £1.6 million from Arts Council England enabled us to secure the freehold of a four-storey former office building in Southwark, known as Gunpowder House.
 We fully relocated in 2016 and currently operate from two railway arches that we have 25-year leases on.

 In 2018, we secured a £1.6 million grant from the Mayor of London’s Good Growth Fund, to redevelop Gunpowder House.
 After an extensive tender process.

 London-based firm Freehaus, were appointed as architects.
 They are now at advanced stages of the architectural design process.
 Building work is expected to commence in August 2020, but there may be slight delays due to the impact of the global health situation.